Contribution to a Circulating Society

 Image Photo

-Packages using bagasse paper are marked with the bagasse symbol*3.
+Packages made of bagasse paper are marked with the bagasse logo.*3

-3. The mark is granted for the use of paper blended with bagasse pulp made by Gojo Paper MFG.
+3. The logo is granted for the use of paper containing bagasse pulp produced by Gojo Paper MFG.
 Co., Ltd.

 CITIZEN RETAIL PLANNING

-At the watch retail stores named “on-time” and “move,” operated by CITIZEN RETAIL PLANNING, over 100,000 batteries are replaced annually.
-The battery replacement process generates a large amount of used silver oxide batteries.
-We have donated the amount of money from the sale of such used batteries to recycling companies and participated in the Earth Green ACTION program, which supports desert greening initiatives through collaboration with NGOs.
-Specifically, the program supports greening activities on an artificially desertified area called “Hongshandark Sandy” in China's Inner Mongolia Autonomous Region.
-In FY2023, we successfully sold approximately 110,000 used batteries and planted around 28,000 locally suitable seedlings, covering an area of 1.25 hectares.
-This endeavor has the capacity to absorb roughly 480 tons of CO2 emissions, thereby contributing to global warming mitigation and reducing the spread of yellow sand.
+At "on time" and "move" watch retail stores operated by CITIZEN RETAIL PLANNING, over 100,000 batteries are replaced annually.
+The battery replacement process leaves a large amount of used silver oxide batteries.
+CITIZEN RETAIL PLANNING has been involved in the Earth Green ACTION program, in which the company donates the proceeds from the sale of those used batteries to recycling companies to support a desert greening initiative through an NGO.
+Specifically, the program supports greening activities on the Hunshandake Sandy Land, an artificially desertified area in China’s Inner Mongolia Autonomous Region.
+In FY2024, the company sold approximately 100,000 used batteries, which enabled the planting of about 21,000 seedlings suitable to the local climate in a vast area of 11,000 m2 (around 2.7 acres).
+Since this program was launched in 2021, a total of approximately 138,000 seedlings have been planted over a total area of 62,500 m2 (around 15.4 acres).
+These plants are expected to absorb CO2, thereby contributing to global warming mitigation and reducing the spread of yellow sand.
 To communicate our commitment to customers, we provide an Earth Green ACTION Participation Certificate alongside battery replacements, effectively sharing our dedication to greening endeavors.
-Together with our valued customers, we endeavor to harness the potential of waste batteries for fostering sustainability through impactful greening initiatives.
+Together with our valued customers, we endeavor to harness the potential of waste batteries to build a sustainable society through impactful greening initiatives.

 Photo